johnlees/seer/README.md

 Best installed with your distribution's package manager, and you should use the c++11 version if possible.

 For a manual installation, see <http://www.boost.org/doc/libs/1_57_0/more/getting_started/unix-variants.html> for details on how to use ./b2 to install.
-I reccommend that you create a user-config.jam file in the boost root which modifies the gcc compilation:
+I recommend that you create a user-config.jam file in the boost root which modifies the gcc compilation:

     using gcc:
       : std11